Tobi Amusan: 2022: World, Commonwealth, African and Diamond League champion

 In June, Amusan defended her 100 m hurdles title at the African Championships in Mauritius with a time of 12.57 s.
 She also competed in the women's 4 × 100 m relay to earn a second gold medal.
 The same month, she lowered her African record in her specialist event with a 12.41 s clocking when winning at the Diamond League meet in Paris.

 The 25-year-old entered the World Championships held in Eugene, Oregon in July as a medal contender after back-to-back fourth-place finishes.
 In the heats, she again bettered her African record with a time of 12.40 s, improving by a further 0.01 s.
 In the semi-final, Amusan set a new world record of 12.12 seconds, breaking the previous best of 12.20 s set by American Kendra Harrison in 2016 and becoming the first Nigeria's world record holder in an athletics event.
 It was the largest improvement for a world record in the 100 m hurdles in 42 years.
-She bested her time once again in the final, running 12.06 s (2.5 m/s wind assisted, thus not a legal WR), becoming the first Nigeria's world champion at the World Athletics Championships.
+She bested her time once again in the final, running 12.06 s (2.5 m/s wind assisted, thus not a legal WR), becoming the first Nigerian world champion at the World Athletics Championships.

 In August at the Commonwealth Games in Birmingham, Amusan successfully defended her title, winning her second consecutive gold medal in the 100 m hurdles with a new Games record of 12.30 s.
 She also helped power Nigeria's women's 4 × 100 m relay team to gold.
 She competed in her specialist event at the Lausanne Diamond Race meet later that month, finishing second with a time of 12.60 s, behind reigning Olympic champion Jasmine Camacho-Quinn.
 Amusan wrapped up her long and successful 2022 campaign by winning 100 m hurdles at the Zürich Diamond League final event with a 12.29 s performance to retain her title.
 She finished ahead of 2–4, Tia Jones, Britany Anderson, and Camacho-Quinn, setting a new meet record in the process.